 The Queen is the centerpiece of the game.
 If the player does not protect it, the game is lost.
 The Queen is therefore the most valuable piece.
 Being able to move the Queen might very well be the difference between winning or losing.
-By itself it is not a strong piece, but placing it allows the player to move any of their other pieces which gives the Queen a high value of 50 as a reference to the AI.
+By itself it is not a strong piece as it may only move one hex per turn, but placing it allows the player to move any of their other pieces which gives the Queen a high value of 50 as a reference to the AI.